 Joyner Park Community Center

-Designed to blend in with current Joyner Park structures and the natural habitat, the new 32,000-square-foot facility will feature a walking track, gymnasium for basketball, volleyball and pickleball, multi-purpose rooms, dance studio and kitchen.
+Designed to blend in with current Joyner Park structures and the natural habitat, the new 32,000-square-foot facility features a walking track, gymnasium for basketball, volleyball and pickleball, multi-purpose rooms, dance studio and kitchen.

-The facility will be constructed in a manner consistent with the park's natural beauty and rustic feel.
+The facility has been constructed in a manner consistent with the park's natural beauty and rustic feel.

-The Joyner Park Community Center will account for just over $11 million of the $14.2 million worth of parks and recreation facility projects.
-The remainder will go towards a new senior center.
+A November 2014 Wake Forest Bond Referendum initiative, the Joyner Park Community Center will account for just over $11 million of the $14.2 million worth of parks and recreation facility projects approved by town voters.